The adhesive properties and bond strength of Hardide coatings have surpassed the independent ASTM C633 test.

 The ability of any surface coating to adhere to the coated substrate is of utmost importance to avoid component failure, repairs and downtime.

-Independent testing has shown that the adhesion bond strength of the Hardide coating is beyond 70 MPa or 10,000 psi, which is the ultimate strength of the epoxy adhesive used in the ASTM C633 bond strength testing.
+Independent ASTM C633-01 testing has shown that the adhesion bond strength of the Hardide coating is greater than 70 MPa or 10,000 psi (adhesive glue can separate at lower rates).

 The images below illustrate the coating’s ability to survive impact, significant substrate deformations and shock loads without spalling or cracking.